 It was Martie being passed around by the crowd like Ruby had been earlier.
 Black Magic Woman was still playing and Martie looked as if she was drowned in a total trance.
 She was having a moment that would last a lifetime of memories.
-When Santana was through with all their amazing numbers, we headed for the food tents.
+When Santana was through playing their captivating numbers, we eventually settled down and headed for the food tents.
 Nell pointed to something again.
 This time we saw Martie bathing in the lake with a long haired hippy.

 "Don't worry about her," Erin remarked, "She'll be fine.
 Let her be."

-We all took in a deep breath in hopes that Erin was right.
+We all took in a deep breath hoping that Erin was right.
 One thing we knew for certain, Martie was feel'n no pain.
 Deep down, I envied her too.
-I thought to myself, "Why couldn't I be more like her and Ruby"?
-Everybody at Woodstock was feel'n peace and love!
-I couldn't help wonder who was going to let it all hang out next.
+I thought to myself why couldn't I be more like her and Ruby?
+Everybody at Woodstock was feel'n the peace and love!
+I felt it too, but not enough to really let go of my inhibitions.
+In the back of my mind, I wondered which one of us was going to let it all hang out next.
 I mostly just wanted to see Jimmi and snap a few photos.
-I was determined to stick to my goal.
+I resigned to stick to my goal.

-As it turned out, Erin was next to let herself go.
+The answer to my question came when Erin was next to let it all hang out.
 While the band, The Who, played their melodious "See Me, Feel Me" she took it to heart.
-I watched her slowly walked away from Nell, Epi and me.
+I watched her slowly walk away from Nell, Epi and me.

-"Sorry man, this isn't my bag, gotta split.
+"Sorry man, this is my bag, gotta split.
 Meet you later at the peace buggy when its over," she spoke in a whispering tone as she drifted off.

 I never knew her voice to change like that.
-Then suddenly she grabbed this dude's flute and played along with The Who.
+Then suddenly, she grabbed this dude's flute and played along with The Who.
 She wasn't half bad.
 The long haired hippy took a liking to her and they made the scene together.
-He gave her a shower and wrapped her in a blanket afterwards to to keep her warm.
+Later that day as evening drew and the music stopped, he wrapped her in a blanket to to keep her warm.
 She really knew how to pick em.
-What a guy!

-Now it was just Nell, Epi and me.
-We joyfully watched Roger Daltry, lead singer of The Who, dance and contort on stage as his curly mane blew in the air.
-He provided beautiful eye candy for all the girls, including me.
-Then, the band's famous lead guitarist, Pete Townsend, jumped six feet in the air and beat up his guitar during the last number.
+Nell, Epi and me were all that was left out of our group.
+We let go worrying about our friends and blissfully watched Roger Daltry, lead singer of The Who, dance and contort on stage while admiring his curly mane flying wildly in the air.
+He provided beautiful eye candy for all us girls.
+Then, the band's famous lead guitarist, Pete Townsend, jumped three feet into the air and beat up his guitar during the last number.
 What a rush, man!

 Joe Cocker was up next performing his famous, "A Little Help from My Friends".
 As we sang along, the number bonded the three of us who were stick'n it out together.
-We were really trippn to the music.
-Epi took off his paisley shirt and raised his arms high in the air while singing the tune.
-Nell and I joined in; Me with my dark rimmed glasses and Nell in her peasant blouse.
-I couldn't remember a time when I had felt that happy!
+We were really tripp'n to the music.
+Epi took off his paisley shirt and raised his arms high in the air while singing along with the tune.
+Nell and I joined in; me with my dark rimmed glasses and Nell in her peasant blouse.
+We couldn't remember a time when we had felt so free and happy!
 I wanted it to last forever!

-"I really love you guys, man," I expressed to Nell and Epi, surprising myself with unusual openness.
+"I really love you guys, man," I said to Nell and Epi, surprising myself with unusual openness.

-"Far out, man, we love you too," they both said back at the same time.
+"Far out, man, we love you too," they both replied at the same time.

-By the third day weariness was setting in, people slept wherever and whenever, some even on cars.
+By the second day of the concert weariness was setting in, people slept wherever and whenever, some even on top of their cars.
+Unabashed, they bathed openly in nearby ponds.
 Hunger was taking its toll on those who were left out from a food shortage.
-Even Janis Joplin was feeling the hunger cravings.
-There was no way for organizers to predict a turn out of 500,000 people.
+We too were feeling the hunger cravings.
+But there had been no way for organizers to predict a turn out of 500,000 people and hadn't prepared for those numbers.
 When the citizens of Sullivan County heard about the food shortages, they gathered thousands of food donations to be airlifted to the site, including 10,000 sandwiches, water, fruit and canned goods.
-Peace activist "Wavy Gravy" and his hog farm collective helped out with food and non-traditional gentle security tactics.
-There were forty doctors flown in and medical tents set up for people who were sick or having bad trips from over drug use.
+Peace activist "Wavy Gravy" and his hog farm collective also helped out with the food situation, plus provided non-traditional gentle security tactics.
+There were forty doctors flown in and medical tents were set up for people who were sick or having bad trips from drug over-dose.

 Nell couldn't hold out any longer.
-Epi and I saw her in her bibs without a blouse flash'n the peace sign to two dudes in a trunk!
+Epi and I saw her in bibs with her blouse missing flash'n the peace sign to two dudes resting in the trunk of their car!

-"I suppose you're eventually gonna split too, Fossi," he replied, "You boy crazy gals have stars in your eyes."
+"I suppose you're eventually gonna split too, Fossi," he replied, "You boy-crazy girls have stars in your eyes."

 "Naw," I told him, "I'm holdn out for Jimmi."

-We woke the next morn'n to the soulful tune of "White Rabbit" sung by lead vocalist Grace Slick of Jefferson Airplane describing what happens when you go into a psychedelic trip; I never knew.
-Then the rains fell upon us!
-Regardless of chants from the crowd for "no rain", people played in the mud and got relief from the sweat of heat.
-For some, it was even a spiritual episode.
-Hell, for that matter, the entire three days was out of this world.
+We woke the next morn'n to the soulful tune of "White Rabbit" sung by lead vocalist, Grace Slick of Jefferson Airplane describing what happens when you go into a psychedelic trip; I never knew.
+Then the rains came!
+Regardless of chants from the crowd, "no rain, no rain, no rain", it came down in buckets.
+What could anybody do?
+The people were stuck, but chose to make the best of it.
+They played and played in the mud, slipping and sliding and getting relief from the heat.
+For some, it was even a spiritual event.
+Heck, for that matter, the entire three days was out of this world.

 Well, it was finally my turn to let go!
-All the slick downpour and mud splashing got me.
-Joan Baez started singing "We Shall Overcome", and in that moment, my eyes met my muddy hairy lover, hippy guy!
+All the heaven's down pouring and mud splashing finally got to me.
+Joan Baez started singing "We Shall Overcome", and in that moment, my eyes met my hairy, muddy, lover-hippy-guy!
 Epi caught me lockn lips with him.
-It was my first kiss and a groovy one, but that's all the further it went.
-I couldn't let anything keep me from my Jimmi, nor my Epi.
+It was my first kiss and a groovy one, too, but short lived.
+I couldn't let anything keep me from my Jimmi, nor my Epi, for that matter.
 I pushed hippy man away and ran to Epi.
 He was patient with me and understood my moment of free love.
-I told him it would be okay with me if he let go, but he was too cool of a guy to abandon any of us.
-It was near the end and we were prepared to hear the biggest and best of them!
+I told him it would be okay if he let go, but he was too cool a guy to abandon any of us girls.
+It was near the end of the concert and we were getting ready to hear the biggest and best of them!

-Epi sat on the trunk of a far out car painted with the American Flag.
+Epi sat on the trunk of a far-out car painted with the American flag.
 He waited there for me to snap a few shots of the crowd.
 He didn't know it, but I snuck in a nice shot of him.
-When Jimmi got on stage, the crowd let out an ear shattering roar that could be heard as far as the next town; electrifying, man!
+When Jimmi got on stage, the crowd let out a shattering roar that could be heard as far as the next town; electrifying, man!
 Epi and I danced and sang to the music.
 When Jimmi played "Foxy Lady", I tried to get as close as I could to catch a shot.
 After fifty tries, I finally got the one I knew would make history!
 Just when we thought we had experienced all the peace, love and cheering that was humanly possible, Jimmi came out with his finale; a guitar solo rendition of the National Anthem!
-It blew away me and Epi's minds.
-I was think'n about the girls and hoped they were hear'n it too.
-I don't know how Jimmi did it, but the anthem had sounds of artillery explosions and a strong message of our country's involvement in the Vietnam War.
-That's what the festival was partly about anyway, a peaceful anit-war demonstration.
+It blew our minds.
+In that moment, I thought about the girls and hoped they were hear'n it too.
+I don't know how Jimmi did it, but the anthem had sounds of artillery explosions, a strong message of our country's involvement in the Vietnam War.
+That was the underlying theme of the festival, sort of a peaceful anit-war message to the world.

-When it was over, we headed for the buggy hoping to meet up with the girls.
-We thanked God when all three were there, even though all were hang"n on to their new hippy boyfriends.
+When everything was all over, we felt exhilarated if not exhausted.
+We reluctantly headed for the buggy hoping to meet up with the girls.
+We thanked God when all three of them were there, even though all three were hang'n onto their new hippy boyfriends.

-"Break it up, my lovely flower girls, we're headed for home," Epi announced.
+"Break it up, my lovely flower girls, we're heading for home," Epi announced.

 Home was never the same after that.
-We all came away from the peace festival renewed and full of independence, but at the same time, with a new appreciation for the comforts of home!!!
+We all came away from the peace festival refreshed and full of independence, but at the same time, with a new appreciation for the comforts of home!